 All students must regularly check their University-issued email addresses, particularly because email is the best and quickest way to contact me outside of class time.
-Moreover, Moodle forwards all communication to your University-issued email address.
+Kindly allow up to 24 hours for a response.
+If you do not receive a response by the expiration of the 24-hour response period, please feel free to email me again.
+Also, please know that Moodle forwards all communication to your University-issued email address.